project type: research project at The IT University of copenhagen

 In this project we worked with the hearing aid manufacturer Widex developing new concepts for hearing tests trough user driven innovation and co-creation methods.

 Research, stakeholder involvement and concept development.
 In this project I was responsible for planning designing and facilitating the co-creation workshop with professional actors.
 I wrote and instructed the scenarios used in the workshop and facilitated the co-creation session.

 “The worst thing that can happen by losing your eyesight is to lose contact with the surrounding world, but if you lose your hearing, you will lose contact with the human.” (workshop participant)

 We learned that it, on average, takes seven years to acknowledge a hearing loss.
 Therefore, we worked with the realisation phase of a hearing loss and how to make hearing tests more accessible.
-We worked with user driven innovation methods to develop new concepts for hearing tests.
+We worked with future scenarios to develop new concepts for hearing tests.

-To learn more about how it is to live with a hearing loss, we held a workshop with users of hearing aids, designers and employees from Widex were we had replace three professional actors play out small scenarios about acknowledge a hearing loss and the role of the workplace and family in this delicate situation.
+To learn more about how it feels to live with a hearing loss, we did a co-creation workshop with users of hearing aids, designers and employees from Widex.
+In the workshop we used theatre methods and enactment to kick start the design process.
+We had hired a team of three professional actors to play out small scenarios about the acknowledgement phase of a hearing loss and the role of the workplace and family in this delicate situation.
 The scenarios was used as a method for conversation starter, ideation and co-creation.